uptonking/note4yaoo/thread-dev-state-management.md

 - While, at the same time, I learned people like "selectors" abstraction very much.
 - btw, react-tracked is not only for context, it provides an API for react-redux and zustand too.

+- valtio/mobx/vue are based on proxies.
+- jotai is based on atoms, which is "just functions" like React.

 - ## The motivation I develop global state libraries is to avoid selector interface that are only required for render optimization.
 - https://twitter.com/dai_shi/status/1373607985033871363
   - It depends on object ref identity which is a hard concept for beginners.